diegolinhares/retell_ai/README.md

 A Ruby library for integrating with RetellAI's API for automated phone calls with AI agents.

-**Note: This is a private gem for exclusive use in Lyris applications.**

 ## Table of Contents

 - [Installation](#installation)